 Educational visits

-We will not book any trips during Term 1 but trips are likely to resume from Term 2.
+We will not book any trips during Term 1 but trips may resume from Term 2.
 Forest School will begin in Term 1 and we will write to you with the details of how this will be achieved separately.